 The El Rancho Building is an historical structure, although without historic status.
 Built in 1948, it was a community meeting place for decades when Highway 40 was the main route west from Denver to the mountains.
 Highway 40 was completed through this area in 1937.
 More than twenty years earlier, the Lariat Loop was routed through what was then a mosaic of forests and natural hay meadows, connecting the Denver Mountain Parks together between Genesee and Bear Creek Canyon.
 When this portion of Interstate 70 was completed in 1972, it followed the topography of an existing valley and was described as "peeking through the pines."
 The Lariat Loop Scenic and Historic Byway, which today follows Interstate 70 and Highway 74, was designated in 2002.
 El Rancho is within the scenic corridor recognized in the Lariat Loop Corridor Management Plan, and the 30-mile view to the Continental Divide remains unobstructed today.
 The topography surrounding El Rancho has remained largely unaltered, as well: from every perspective and vantagepoint, the horizon is defined by hilltops, natural hillslopes are maintained, and the foreground and vistas are dominated by pine forest.
 Protecting these values is a priority of the Evergreen Area Plan.

 Community Use is a land use recognized and encouraged by the Jefferson County Comprehensive Master Plan.
-If this use were to go away, it could be replaced by other land use appropriate to the location.
 At El Rancho, the area of Community Use where we have built the Foothills Fire Station, Alpine Rescue Team headquarters, Park-n-Ride lot, and Genesee Bike Path access on publicly-owned land has been identified as appropriate for commercial development, IF the existing community uses were to go away.
 These resources have been sited strategically at El Rancho for decades, supported by both public investment and private philanthropy.
 They are well maintained, well used, serve essential functions, and could not be duplicated in this vicinity.
-The developer of the proposed, so-called "Evergreen Gateway" development has been engaged in efforts to make these facilities leave this site.
-He would demolish these community assets and replace them with a large hotel and gas station aimed at non-resident interstate travelers.
+The developer of the proposed, so-called "Evergreen Gateway" development engaged in efforts to make these facilities leave this site, to be replaced with a large hotel and gas station aimed at non-resident interstate travelers.
+The community successfully defended its built assets, but the developer's efforts drove RTD away, and to date the bus stops at El Rancho have not been reinstated.
+It is a net loss for the community and area planning for public transportation.

 The built landscape at El Rancho reflects a history of decisions.
-Structures are widely-spaced, visually buffered by stands of forest and separated from main roads by low berms.
+West of Highway 74, structures are widely-spaced, visually buffered by stands of forest and separated from main roads by low berms.
 Buildings are one- or two-story, with topographically sensitive siting and rooflines.
 Outdoor lighting is minimized (a 14×48-foot LED billboard facing Interstate 70 at El Rancho was proposed but defeated by the community in 2015).
 These choices are consistent with the guidelines of the Evergreen Area Plan, including those specific to the El Rancho Activity Center, and reflect the priorities of the Lariat Loop Corridor Management Plan.
 These outcomes preserve the aesthetic and functional priorities of a mountain residential community.
-The proposed, so-called "Evergreen Gateway" development features high-density siting and high-profile buildings.
+The proposed, so-called "Evergreen Gateway" development features high-density siting and outsized, high-profile buildings.
 It would eliminate about five acres of forest in the immediate field of view and replace it with parking lots and token landscaping.
-The proposed large gas station would bring high-intensity nighttime lighting to the currently dark main intersection.
 The vision for this proposed development, explicitly, is "downtown Vail", not Evergreen.

 El Rancho is a nexus of several travel routes.
 Interstate 70, State Highway 74, and U.S. Highway 40 intersect here.
 It is on the Lariat Loop Scenic and Historic Byway, and the Genesee Bike Path connects three regional bike routes.
 Until recently, El Rancho was also a stop on the RTD EV bus route, with pedestrian islands conveniently located near the Park-n-Ride lot at this intersection; although maintaining a transit option at El Rancho is a priority of the Evergreen Area Plan, RTD service at El Rancho has already been lost as a direct consequence of the proposed, so-called "Evergreen Gateway" development.
 El Rancho is principally a residential community, with a major commercial area across the highway.
 Proposals for additional commercial development west of Highway 74 aim to attract Interstate 70 traffic, all of which would pass through the intersection of 40 & 74 and add to the congestion experienced by residents.
 A developer-commissioned traffic study in 2021 estimated that the proposed, so-called "Evergreen Gateway" development on Highway 40 would at least double from present levels the daily number of trips on that road.
-The proposed routing of the residential Rainbow Hill Road through the commercial development would multiply the number of daily trips on that road by more than ten.
+The proposed re-routing of residential Rainbow Hill Road through the commercial development was always untenable and was defeated by community opposition.

-Jeffco Planning & Zoning process (historical and current applications for 29259 US Hwy 40)
+Jeffco Planning & Zoning process (enter address to find historical and current applications)

-Note: There is currently no proposal under review, but see update below.
+Note: The 2021 rezoning application was withdrawn in April 2023 and there is currently no proposal under review, but see updates below.

 West Jefferson County Metropolitan District - Public Notices